axxo1337/OpenGL-Hk/README.md

 # OpenGL-Hk
-This is a POC of how to hook OpenGL I made because of how many people came to me after watching one of my videos about it.
+This is a POC of how to hook OpenGL I made because of how many people came to me after watching one of my videos about it. <br />
 TO NOTE : Make sure to test on x64 games only

 ## How it works?